GoAbroad

 Program Highlights

-Secure placement in a health clinic, hospital, or public health organization to work alongside local doctors, nurses, dentists, pharmacists, physiotherapists, and other health professionals.
+Secure a placement with a clinic, hospital, rehabilitation center, or public health organization and learn alongside local healthcare professionals.

 Quick Details